Kitware/SMQTK-Detection/docs/release_notes/pending_release.rst

 Dependency Versions

-* Update the developer dependency and locked version of ipython to address a security vulnerability.
+* Updated the developer dependency and locked version of ipython to address a security vulnerability.

 * Removed `jedi = "^0.17.2"` requirement since recent `ipython = "^7.17.3"`